Shavss/kitty-split-prototype/README.md

 # Kitty-Split-Prototype

-A database design and application for managing expense groups.
+A database design and a prototype of an application for managing expense groups.

 ## Features